muSpectre/muGrid/doc/dev-docs/source/muGrid.rst

 Fields give access to their bulk memory in form of an :cpp:class:`Eigen:Map`.
 This is useful for instance for accessing the global strain, stress, and tangent moduli fields in the solver.

+If you wish to handle field data on a per-pixel/voxel basis, the mechanism for that is the field map and is described in :ref:`field_map`.

 Example: Using fields as global arrays:
 .......................................